OST to Exchange migration

 Step 6: Start OST to live Exchange migration

-- During migration, you can track progress in real-time.
-Once completed, a confirmation message will appear.
+- During the migration, you can monitor the progress in real-time.
+Once the process is complete, a message will appear prompting you to review the migration status.

-- Click the ‘View Log’ button, which provides a detailed status of the migration process, including the number of emails, folders, and mailbox items successfully migrated.
+- Click the ‘View Logs’ button to see a detailed status of the migration process, including the number of emails, folders, and mailbox items migrated, along with their counts.

 OST to Exchange post-migration tasks